ballerkobe808/invest/README - FINDING-RESEARCH PROPERTIES.md

 ## 1.1.
 PROCESS - Finding a Property (Generating Leads)

-Auction com
-Hubzoo
-bearou of conveyances
+## Look for properties

-- Always be on the lookout - Finding good deals is the most important part of investing
+Always be on the lookout!
+Finding good deals is the most important part of investing

-  - Keep researching and looking at real estate - constantly collect data points - the more you see, the better your instinct on what a good deal is becomes (you need to internalize this)
+Keep researching and looking at real estate - constantly collect data points - the more you see, the better your instinct on what a good deal is becomes (you need to internalize this)
-  - Truepeoplesearch - find the person owning the property and contact them directly?

 ### 1.1.1.
 What am I looking for (Initial Property filter)

-- Turnkeys in the 80-120k range.
-Below 70k will be bad neighborhoods or need massive repairs.
-This also seems best reserve amount - 10% of 70k is 70 a month, while 10% of 100k is 100 a month, even tho water heaters cost the same for both properties...
-- Positive cashflow - most important part, more than appreciation
-- A/B Neighborhoods - Sticking to decent neighborhoods - there are too many horror stories from friends an online about C and D class neighborhoods.
-Anson has a few lol.
+- Single/Multifamily Rentals with over 1.2% Rent to Value ratio (in the 50-120k range).
+- Solid Property management - either in place or able to connect with some (So important!
+This is a make or break aspect - can make life terrible or awesome later)
-- No Section 8 housing - Same as the C/D class neighborhoods, too much risk and cause for headaches down the road.
+- Currently no bad neighborhoods, frequent vacancies, or massive repairs.
+Even though these may have Rent to Value ratios in the 2% or more.
+(This will come back to bite u later, try to avoid C/D Neighborhoods or Section 8 Housing - too much risk and headaches down the road)
-- Property management in place.
-Its important to not only have a property manager, but a good reliable one in place here.
-This will make or break your rents in the future, and will be your lifeline down the road.
-- Already rented, or property manager confident can find renters quickly.

 ### 1.1.2.
 Avenues to find them

-- Personal Contacts/Network
+- Personal Contacts/Network (Best route) Find a good Agent/Realtor in the area!!
+Best way to find good deals.
+Use Zillow to look up the reputation of a real estate agent.
 - Turnkey Providers (Norada, ReiTrader, JWB, Memphis Invest)
+- Craigslist, MLS, Auction com, Hubzoo, bearou of conveyances

+#### Find a Good Agent

+Finding a quality Realtor to work with will be so vital to your success.
+One way is to look on Zillow (Zillow.com/agent-finder.) or yelp and send an email to the agent with the following information:

+1. That you are an investor who understands real estate
+2. What specifically you are looking for
+3. How you intend to purchase (loan, cash, and so on)
+4. How you heard about the agent

+### Current Teams/Systems in place to find a good deal/rental

+THESE ARE THE MOST IMPORTANT PEOPLE IN THE PIPELINE!
+Finding a good deal is so vital to your success.
+Make sure to reward and appreciate these people for their contributions.

+- Sarah Rudy - Prop Manager/Realtor/Owner turnkeyonline
+  Lee Waters - Realtor

-- Craigslist
+- Jonathan - Reitrader

-- MLS
+- Lane Kawaoka

 ## 1.2.
 PROCESS - Researching a Property

 ### 1.2.1.
 Step by Step Guide to gather data

-- Use NeighborhoodScout for a report: https://www.neighborhoodscout.com/ (ethniciy, crime, trends, map)
 - Look it up on Zillow, Redfin, Trulia, (MLS if you can)
 - Walk the neighborhood with Google Street map view
-- GET THE PROPERTY TAX DOCUMENTS - HOW???
-- Look up rents in the area using Craigslist and Hotpads
+- Look up rents in the area using Rentometer.com, Craigslist and Hotpads
+- Find the property tax records (Zillow or County's tax site)
+- Find the areas desirability (NeighborhoodScout.com, Walkscore.com)
+- Find insurance prices Email/call my insurance agent (allstate, etc) with the property address and asking for the largest deductable/smallest monthly payment.
+Or Google "investor homeowner’s insurance Atlanta", read the reviews and call the highest reviewed one.
 - Find a local Realtor/Property Manager and speak to them (Look them up on Yelp)
-- Ask for rent rolls, of current previous tenants
-- Ask for documenation of work done on the house recently
-- LOOK FOR A SERVICE TO GO TAKE PICTURES OF THE HOUSE??
-- Call allstate or onsurance company to get a quote for the ins
+- Look up a record of past permits online (County's site)

 ### 1.2.2.
 Deeper Dive into Property (Things to Consider)